Plans & PricingSignup for Free

 A metric is a standard measurement used to track and assess activities or processes.
 While KPIs are strategic, metrics can be operational, tactical, or strategic, and they support broader performance understanding.

-Think of metrics as the building blocks — they offer context, detail, and support to your KPIs.
+Think of metrics as the building blocks.
+They offer context, detail, and support to your KPIs.

 Examples of Metrics